scheme-requests-for-implementation/srfi-126/srfi-126.md

 Specification
 -------------

-The `(scheme hashtables)` library provides a set of operations on hashtables.
+The `(srfi 126)` library provides a set of operations on hashtables.
 A hashtable is of a disjoint type that associates keys with values.
 Any object can be used as a key, provided a hash function and a suitable equivalence function is available.
 A hash function is a procedure that maps keys to exact integer objects.
 It is the programmer's responsibility to ensure that the hash function is compatible with the equivalence function, which is a procedure that accepts two keys and returns true if they are equivalent and `#f` otherwise.
 Standard hashtables for arbitrary objects based on the